Frequently Asked Questions

 How do I qualify for a leak adjustment?

 To initiate the process, the customer must complete the District's Leak Adjustment Request Form.
-A downloadable version is available the application from our Website in the Document Library > Applications section.
 Copies of receipt(s) from the plumber or contractor's work and materials used in the repair must be submitted along with the Leak Adjustment Request form.

 How is a leak adjustment calculated?